Canon XSi vs Zeiss ZX1

 The XSi writes its imaging data to SDHC cards, while the ZX1 uses an internal SSD.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XSi and Zeiss ZX1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The ZX1 is a recent model that features in the current product line-up of Zeiss.
-In contrast, the XSi has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the XSi has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XSi was succeeded by the Canon T1i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Zeiss websites.

 So what is the bottom line?
 Is the Canon XSi better than the Zeiss ZX1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS Rebel XSi:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.